aclai-lab/SoleLogics.jl/docs/src/getting-started.md

 julia> token(st)
 ∧

-# Get the first subtree, containing only a proposition
+# Get the first subtree, containing only an atom
 julia> leftree = children(st)[1];
 SyntaxTree: p

 julia> typeof(leftree)
-SyntaxTree{Proposition{String}}
+SyntaxTree{Atom{String}}

-# Propositions are necessarily at the leaves; in fact their arity is 0
+# Atoms are necessarily at the leaves; in fact their arity is 0
 julia> leftree |> token |> arity
 0
 ```